timmygee/django-charsleft-widget/README.md

   title = models.CharField(max_length=100)
 ```

-then create a custom model form that uses the custom widget class. **Note that it's important
+then create a custom model form that uses the custom widget class.
-to include the `maxlength` attribute manually when making use of the widget, as it will not
-be pulled in automatically from your model field.**

 ```python
 from django import forms